MicrosoftDocs/memdocs/memdocs/intune/protect/includes/security-config-mgt-prerequisites.md

 To support Microsoft Defender for Endpoint security configuration management through the Microsoft Endpoint Manager admin center, you must enable communication between them from within each console.
 1. Sign in to [Microsoft 365 Defender portal](https://security.microsoft.com/) and go to **Settings** > **Endpoints** > **Configuration Management** > **Enforcement Scope** and enable the platforms for security settings management:
    :::image type="content" source="../media/mde-security-integration/enable-mde-settings-management-defender.png" alt-text="Enable Microsoft Defender for Endpoint settings management in the Microsoft 365 Defender portal.":::
-1. Configure Pilot Mode and Configuration Manager authority settings to fit your organization needs.
+1. Configure Pilot Mode and Configuration Manager authority settings to fit your organization needs:
    :::image type="content" source="../media/mde-security-integration/pilot-CMAuthority-mde-settings-management-defender.png" alt-text="Enable Microsoft Defender for Endpoint settings management in the Microsoft 365 Defender portal.":::
    > [!TIP]
    > Use pilot mode and the proper device tags to test and validate your rollout on a small number of devices.
 Without using pilot mode, and device that falls into the scope configured will automatically be enrolled.